C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 |      block of code
 |   *while*  boolean expression

-To do something at least once and while the boolean expresion is met.
+To do something at least once and while the boolean expression is met.
-In python there is not *do ... while* statement but we can write it easily with a *while* stament:
+In python there is not *do ... while* statement but we can write it easily with a *while* statement:

 |   while True:
 |      do something at least once